Editor's Note: This is the sixth of 10 entries from writer Katie Croft.

 And the process for them to reach this point was extensive.

 What It Took to Get Here

 In order to translate a film into the Peve language:

 - Wycliffe Bible Translators had to first go into a tribe and translate the Gospel of Luke, since that is what the film is based on.

-- Next, a traveling team with Campus Crusade for Christ went in and recorded voice-overs of native-speaking actors for each of the characters in the film.
+- Next, a traveling team with Cru went in and recorded voice-overs of native-speaking actors for each of the characters in the film.

 - That recording was then brought back to the United States where it was edited and sent to post-production at the JESUS Film Project® in Orlando, Fla.

 - Once completed, the film is taken back to the country by a group, like mine, and used as a ministry tool to share the gospel.

 "The gospel must take place in every language because the gospel is for everybody," says the pastor at the premier.

 "When Jesus came, he spoke to people in their own language.
 Today He will speak in our heart language, Peve.
 Many people do not understand the word of God because it is not in their heart language."